d1manson/waveform/README.md

 _Right clicking with a touchpad._ In some cases right clicking can be emulated by holding the `alt` key and left-clicking.

+**Console-only features**
+Some stuff doesn't yet have a proper user-interface implementation, but can be accessed by pressing `F12` and going to `Console`:
++ `T.log.rate=true` - when set to true you will see a log of the max spatial rate and mean rate as each ratemap is produced.
+(Note mean is just numspikes/duration.)

 #### Change Log
 * Encapsulated some parts of the page as polymer components: tile-element and cross-hair.